The multidisciplinary nature of our scientific base offers unparalleled opportunities to conduct leading-edge health and biomedical research.

 Excellence in Research for Australia (ERA 2015) rates RMIT at "well above world standard" in clinical sciences, pharmacology and pharmaceutical sciences, and medical physiology.
 Our research in complementary and alternative medicine is rated at "world standard".

 The School of Health and Biomedical Sciences has three principle areas of research focus.

-- Chronic disease: including diabetes and obesity, HIV and complications, early life determinants of chronic disorders, respiratory disorders, inflammation and ageing, cardiovascular and cognitive disorders, musculoskeletal function and pain.
+Including diabetes and obesity, HIV and complications, early life determinants of chronic disorders, respiratory disorders, inflammation and ageing, cardiovascular and cognitive disorders, musculoskeletal function and pain.

-- Integrative healthcare: including traditional Chinese medicine, clinical trials, practitioner engagement, health economics, public health, mental health and behavioural science.
+Including traditional Chinese medicine, clinical trials, practitioner engagement, health economics, public health, mental health and behavioural science.